webpack-contrib/eslint-webpack-plugin/README.md

 - Type: `String|Function`
 - Default: `'stylish'`

 Accepts a function that will have one argument: an array of eslint messages (object).
 The function must return the output as a string.
+You can use official [eslint formatters](https://eslint.org/docs/user-guide/formatters/).

 ### `lintDirtyModulesOnly`